SOURCE Programs & Events

-Community Tours: East Baltimore community leader Glenn Ross leads scheduled tours through the surrounding neighborhoods to orient students to the community. *Tours are offered at posted times during the summer months and the 1st term/ 2nd term (around Orientation times).
-Tours are not offered in the Winter months due to the cold weather.
+East Baltimore Community Bus Tours: East Baltimore community leader Glenn Ross leads scheduled bus tours through the surrounding neighborhoods to orient students to the community.
+Tours are offered at posted times during the summer months and the 1st term and 2nd term (around Orientation times).
+Tours are not offered in the winter months due to the cold weather.

 Baltimore Week: Every October, SOURCE joins forces with various student groups and departments on campus to host Baltimore Week.
 The week is filled with activities to introduce the Hopkins community to the local Baltimore community.
 Various speakers and community involvement opportunities are organized.

 Practicing Justice Series: Practicing Justice is an event and training approach to critical consciousness development, bringing intentional social justice orientation into community engagement and service-learning work.
 Throughout the year, SOURCE collaborates with various campus partners and student groups to host Practicing Justice workshops, panel discussions, and film screenings, which are followed by critical reflection sessions.

-CBO Speaker Series: Informal panels of leaders from our partnering community-based organizations are brought together to discuss their organizational goals and missions as well as specific opportunities available for volunteers.
+CBO Partner Panels: Panels of leaders from our partnering community-based organizations are brought together to discuss their organizational goals and missions as well as specific opportunities available for volunteers.
+Past panels can be viewed on our YouTube page.

 Student Seminars and Workshops: These seminars and workshops are designed to prepare students for volunteer service and reflection on their experience.
 Topics include safety in the community, cultural competency, and many more.
 Seminars are announced on campus listservs and calendars, as well as SOURCE's Weekly Service Scoop.

 National Volunteer Week Activities: Each April, the center hosts National Volunteer Week.
 Various activities occur throughout the week, including community-organization speakers, recognition banquet, community service awards, and service projects.

 Community Service Awards: The Center also sponsors SOURCE Community Service Awards that are given to students, student organizations, faculty mentors, and community mentors who have performed outstanding service to a community-based organization.
 Nominations are due annually in March, and distributed in April, during National Volunteer Week.
 For more information, go to the SOURCE Service Awards page.